 It seems like we are always so busy.
-Some times, we're too busy to make food for ourselves.
+Sometimes, we feel too busy to make food for ourselves.
 But what if there were some simple ways to eat heart-healthy on the go?

 Healthy Breakfasts To Go

-- Instant oatmeal is a great option that's quick and high in fiber, which will keep you full.
+- Instant oatmeal is a great option that's a quick whole grain and will keep you full.
 Buy packets at the store and make them at work using hot water from the coffee maker.
-Just be sure to pick flavors low in added sugars.
+Just be sure to compare labels and pick flavors low in added sugars.

 - Try a homemade smoothie.
 Smoothies are a great way to increase your fruit intake, and they're easy to make.
-A basic smoothie is just frozen fruit, low-fat or non-fat milk or yogurt and 100% fruit juice, processed together in a blender until smooth.
+A basic smoothie is just frozen fruit, low-fat milk or yogurt and 100% fruit juice, processed together in a blender until smooth.
 Experiment with different fruits to find out what you like.
+You can even add fresh vegetables to the mix!

 Basic Berry Smoothie Recipe